What Is the Statute of Limitations on Old Debt?

-The "common knowledge" on the Internet is that creditors can't sue you for "old debt."
-Like most things that are "common knowledge," this is only partially accurate and the correct information is not that commonly known.
+Common knowledge on the Internet is that creditors can't sue you for "old debt."
+Like most things that are "common knowledge," this is only partially accurate—and the correct information is not that widely known.

-In Illinois, creditors lose the ability to collect on debts by filing a lawsuit after the statute of limitations has run.
-This does not mean that the debt is extinguished, it simply means that borrowers have an absolute defense to a collection lawsuit once the limitations period has lapsed.
+In Illinois, creditors lose the ability to collect on debts by filing a lawsuit after the statute of limitations has passed.
+This does not mean that the debt is extinguished—it simply means that borrowers have an absolute defense to a collection lawsuit once the limitations period has lapsed.

-Dave is issued a Capital One credit card in 2007.
-He uses the card until August 1, 2009, then stops using the card.
-However, Dave keeps making his minimum payments until June 5, 2010, when he can no longer afford to make them.
+For example, let’s look at “Dave.”
+Dave is issued a Capital One credit card in 2015.
+He uses the card until August 1, 2017, then stops using the card.
+However, Dave keeps making his minimum payments until June 5, 2018, when he can no longer afford to make them.
 Dave stops making his payments and defaults.
-Based on these facts, Capital One has until June 5, 2015 to sue Dave to collect the balance due on its account.
+Based on these facts, Capital One has until June 5, 2023 to sue Dave to collect the balance due on its account.

 So why is this important?
 Many creditors will sell old, discharged, and charged-off debts to third-party debt buyers.
 These companies buy these debts for pennies on the dollar.
 They then attempt to collect the debts knowing that if only a small percentage of borrowers make payments, they will make a profit.